alexsorokoletov/Xamarin.Firebase.iOS/automatic/README.md

 1. To compile single binding use `msbuild -p:Configuration=Release` to compile in Release in the specific binding folder (e.g. bindings/AWSCore)

 #### Things to fix and improve
-1. support bundle resources (for example GoogleSignIn) by using cocoapod resources tag (resources/ios-resources)
 1. detailed nuspec packages info and support for sub-version updates
 1. support weak_frameworks linker flag
 1. way to generate multiple pods at once
-1. check on single pod without dependencies
 1. video showing how to use this �

 #### Contribution